-iPhone Going Straight to Voicemail?
-Here's What to do
+iPhone Going Straight to Voicemail Without Ringing?
+Here's What to Do

 You can also find the switch for Airplane Mode at the top of your Settings app.

-When it comes to the easier solutions, checking your Ringer volume is also another way to go.
-You may have accidentally turned your Ringer volume all the way down and then simply forgot, which is rather easy to do.
-You can turn up your ringer volume by using the physical Volume buttons on the side of your device, or you can navigate to Settings > Sounds & Haptics and adjusting the slider under Ringer and Alerts.
+You can turn up your ringer volume by using the physical Volume buttons on the side of your device, or you can navigate to Settings > Sounds & Haptics and adjust the slider under Ringer and Alerts.
 Be sure to check to see if the physical switch on the side of your device is not set for silent.

 Another thing you may want to check is Focus Mode.
-Also available in the Control Center, this is a great way to achieve peace and quiet, but it may be too much quiet if you forget to turn it back off.
+Also available in the Control Center, this is a great way to achieve peace and quiet, but it may be too quiet if you forget to turn it back off.
 Worry not, as this is also something that is pretty easy to forget that you turned on in the first place.

 Simply bring up your Control Center and look for the Moon icon.
 Focus Mode and/or Do Not Disturb will tell you if it is turned on.
 However, switching it on and off may be a good idea if you are still having issues receiving calls.